-Lastly, you may want to consider winterizing a bird house or providing birds with a roosting box.
-A good winter roosting house will offer birds a safe place to gather and stay warm over the winter.
+Lastly, you might want to consider winterizing a bird house or providing birds with a roosting box.
+A quality winter roosting house will offer birds a safe place to gather and stay warm over the winter.

 What to feed birds in the winter

 Birds benefit from a higher fat diet in the colder season.
-You’ll frequently see suet offered as a winter food because of its high calorie content.
+You’ll often see suet offered as a winter food because of its high calorie content.

 Good foods to feed birds in the winter are: